citp/privacy-policy-historical/p/pe/per/perfectconnectiongolfswing.com.md

 Third party vendors, including Google, show our ads on sites on the internet.

-Third party vendors, including Google, use our cookies to serve PerfectConnection Golf Swing ads based on a user's prior visits to our website.
+Third party vendors, including Google, use our cookies to serve CJH Interactive Sports LLC dba PerfectConnection Golf Swing ads based on a user's prior visits to our website.

 Users may opt out of Google's use of cookies by visiting the [Google advertising opt-out page](http://www.google.com/privacy_ads.html).
 (Alternatively you can opt out of a third party vendor's use of our cookies by visiting the [Network Advertising Initiative opt out page](http://www.networkadvertising.org/managing/opt_out.asp).)

-**How can I disable the display of PerfectConnection Golf Swing personalized advertisements?**
+**How can I disable the display of CJH Interactive Sports LLC dba PerfectConnection Golf Swing personalized advertisements?**

-If you no longer want to be exposed to PerfectConnection Golf Swing personalized banners, you can opt out by simply visiting the Network Advertising Initiative website: <http://www.networkadvertising.org/managing/opt_out.asp>.
+If you no longer want to be exposed to CJH Interactive Sports LLC dba PerfectConnection Golf Swing personalized banners, you can opt out by simply visiting the Network Advertising Initiative website: <http://www.networkadvertising.org/managing/opt_out.asp>.

 **Please note:** This procedure will not block ads that are displayed on the websites you visit.